Lim Young-woong

-Lim Young-woong (Korean: 임영웅; born June 16, 1991) is a South Korean trot, ballad and pop singer, entertainer and YouTuber.
+Lim Young-woong (Korean: 임영웅; born June 16, 1991) is a South Korean ballad, pop, and trot singer, entertainer, and YouTuber.
 He signed with Mulgogi Music in 2016 and debuted as a singer with his first single "Hate You".
-Four years later, he rose to stardom after competing on the reality television show Mr. Trot, where he won the first place out of 17,000 applicants.
+Four years later, he rose to stardom after competing on the reality television show Mr. Trot, where he won first place out of 17,000 applicants.
 In 2021, Lim achieved his first number-one song on the Gaon Digital Chart with the single "My Starry Love".

-Since his debut in 2016, Lim has released one studio album and one collaborative medley album, scoring four Gaon Digital Chart number-ones.
+Since his debut in 2016, Lim has released two studio albums and one collaborative medley album, scoring four Gaon Digital Chart number-ones.
 He is also the first trot artist ever to receive the Gold Play Button for achieving one million subscribers on his official YouTube channel.